nvbf/beachvolleyball-scoreboard/README.md

 to the public folder.

 this way you have `gulp development` and `node app.js` running, but you never need to restart the server.

+All files in the public catalog is generated.
+To understand the build process see gulp folder.